 In this article, we will discuss the various multifamily financing loans that enable investors to invest in multifamily apartments and get attractive returns.

 What are the different types of Multifamily financing loans available for investors?

-To incentivize the development of affordable housing these Government sponsored entities generally offer the investors high leverage levels upto 80%.
-In addition to this their interest rates are also lower than any other loan programs.
+To incentivize the development of affordable housing these Government-sponsored entities generally offer the investors high leverage levels up to 80%.
+In addition to this, their interest rates are also lower than any other loan program.

 The loan terms from both these agencies can start from 5 years to 12 years with fixed or hybrid interest rates.
-Fannie Mae also offer terms that extend upto 30 years.
+Fannie Mae also offers terms that extend up to 30 years.
 Besides, both Fannie Mae and Freddie Mac issue small loans to multifamily investors who operate less than 50 units or $7.5 million.

 Furthermore, Government backed multifamily financing imposes several requirements on its borrowers.
 These include providing income documentation and proving one’s creditworthiness.

 In addition to this, the borrowing investors must go through an approved lender to obtain a Fannie Mae and Freddie Mac loan.

 FHA loans are also known as FHA-insured financing.
 These government-insured loans are for investors with the benefit of the longest terms with the lowest fixed interest rates.
 Besides their leverage levels are some of the highest among multi-family financing loans, sometimes soaring up to 90%.